jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ![Responsive image](docs/am-i-responsive.png)

-[The Taco Trailer](https://taco-trailer.herokuapp.com/) website has been developed to provide users the chance to <>.
+[The Taco Trailer](https://taco-trailer.herokuapp.com/) website has been developed to provide users the chance to order food for delivery or pick-up via a command line based interface.

 ## Table of Contents